MicrosoftDocs/azure-docs/articles/sentinel/migration-qradar-historical-data.md

         curl -s -X POST -H 'SEC: <enter_api_token>' -H 'Version: 12.0' -H 'Accept: application/json' 'https:// <enter_qradar_console_ip_or_hostname>/api/ariel/searches/<enter_search_id_from_previous_step>'
         ```

 1. Review the output.
 If the value in the `status` field is `COMPLETED`, continue to the next step.
-If the status is not `COMPLETED`, check the value in the `progress` field, and after 5-10 minutes, run the command you ran in step 4.
+If the status isn't `COMPLETED`, check the value in the `progress` field, and after 5-10 minutes, run the command you ran in step 4.
 1. Review the output and ensure that the status is `COMPELETED`.
 1. Run one of these commands to download the results or returned data from the JSON file to a folder on the current system:
     - For the QRadar Console user interface method, run: